Pharmacological and Parenteral Therapies for NCLEX-RN

 Order Safety: Pre-Administration Review

-A client with heart failure is scheduled to receive a medication that can worsen potassium retention.
+A client with heart failure is scheduled to receive spironolactone.
+The most recent potassium is 5.8 mEq/L and creatinine has risen since yesterday.
 Which pre-administration step best reflects NCLEX-RN medication safety?

 Correct approach:

 Review the most recent potassium level, current renal status, and the rest of the medication list before administration.
+With potassium at 5.8 mEq/L and worsening renal function, the safest response is to hold the spironolactone and clarify the order.
 The test plan expects the nurse to review pertinent data — including contraindications, lab results, allergies, and interactions — before giving medications.

 Transfusion Reaction Priority